 I’m a technogeek and am rarely out of the reach of a high-speed connection of one kind or another.
-This means that I’m always connected through email, phones, instant messenger, sms, rss, social networking websites… It is possible to be so connected that you don’t actually get any work done, you are too busy staying connected.
+This means that I’m always connected through email, phones, instant messenger, sms, rss, social networking websites… It is possible to be so connected that you don’t actually get any work done.
+If you find that you constantly feel the need to check in on your phone or email, you are likely creating busy work.
+And are overly connected.

 Over the next couple weeks I’m going to be trying out a new technique of planned outages similar to what jv has been doing for sometime.
 A planned outage means that you shut off all the incoming attention grabbers for a couple hours, then spend 15 minutes checking and responding if need be.
 There is no rule that says that you have to respond to an email within 20 seconds, or even 20 minutes.